How and Where to Buy Bitcoin?

 Coinbase charges a variable percentage fee of 1.49% for U.S. transactions from a bank account or Coinbase USD wallet.
 Purchases with a credit or debit card add on a 3.99% fixed fee.
 It’s more than Kraken, and here are the pros and cons.

-It is very secure, whether you want to access through the Web app or mobile app, it will require two-factor authentication, plus it keeps digital and paper backups of data in safe deposit boxes and vaults around the world.
+It is very secure, whether you want to access it through the Web app or mobile app, it will require two-factor authentication, plus it keeps digital and paper backups of data in safe deposit boxes and vaults around the world.
 Further, Coinbase holds 98% of customer currencies offline to keep them safe from malicious hackers.

 Robinhood: Best for Low Cost